akshaykhale1992/model-notes/README.md

 ![Scrutinizer Build Status](https://scrutinizer-ci.com/g/akshaykhale1992/model-notes/badges/build.png?b=master)

 ## Introduction
-Model Notes is a simple Laravel Package which can be used to add Notes or Comments against any Laravel Eloquent Mode.
+Model Notes is a simple Laravel Package which can be used to add Notes or Comments against any Laravel Eloquent Model.

 ## Installation
 You can pull the package using composer.
 You may use following command to do that.